Complete Modified Logarithmic Sobolev inequality for sub-Laplacian on $SU(2)$: Introduction

+can be used to derive CMLSI.
+Let $p_t$ be the heat kernel measure of the semigroup map $P_t$ at time $t$.
+For scalar value case, it is known that \eqref{eq:p1} implies the heat kernel measure $p_t$ admits LSI constant given by

+This corresponds to the associated Ornstein–Uhlenbeck semigroup $O_s=e^{L_t s}$ where $L_t=-\nabla^*\nabla$ is the symmetric generator on $L^{2}(dp_t)$.
+Our last result shows this approach works for CMLSI on Lie groups.

+\begin{theorem}[c.f.
+Theorem \ref{thm:OU}] Let $G$ be a locally compact Lie group equipped with a left invariant metric.
+Let $H_t=e^{\Delta t}$ be the heat semigroup and denote $p_t$ as the heat kernel measure.
+Then, the Ornstein–Uhlenbeck semigroup $O_s=e^{L_{t}s}$ satisfies $\frac{1}{4t}$-\text{CMLSI}, where $L_t=\nabla^*\nabla$ is the generator to the measure $p_t$. \end{theorem}

 The rest of the paper is organized as follows.
 In Section~\ref{s.Prelim}, we review some preliminaries on CMLSI and sub-Laplacians.
-In Section~\ref{sec:fisher} we prove our main result, Theorem \ref{thm:main}.
-In Section~\ref{sec:su2} we apply our results to $\operatorname{SU}\left( 2 \right)$.
-In Section~\ref{s.Final} we conclude with some connections of our results to quantum Markov semigroups and list some open questions.
+In Section~\ref{sec:fisher} we prove our main Theorem \ref{thm:main} and apply it to $\operatorname{SU}\left( 2 \right)$.
+Section \ref{sec:ou} discussed CMLSI for heat kernel measure on Lie groups.
+We end the paper with some discussion connections of our results to quantum Markov semigroups and list some open questions.